-Technical assessment can take into account a wide range of information sources from large-scale mapping and remote sensing down to local community engagement and coproduction activities. eg. statistics on how biodiversity has increased or air quality has improved or rainwater flooding has reduced.
+Technical assessment can take into account a wide range of information sources from large-scale mapping and remote sensing down to local community engagement and coproduction activities (eg. data on how biodiversity has increased or air quality has improved or rainwater flooding has reduced).

 An effective method for delivering, managing and sharing information could be through the development of a centralised spatial dataset portal that combines all available datasets (eg. flood maps, air pollution, access to green space, crime, unemployment, etc) in a single searchable portal.
+Ecomimicry, Barking Riverside, London, UK - Ecomimicry has been defined as reading the local landscape to understand the important habitats and species, then using this information to design sustainable nature-based solutions that would take account of the local species and habitats.